kiranreddymothe/profanity-obfuscation/README.md

             output sentence: "This st*pidd= mothrfuck*r has come here"

---> Refer the last cell of the "678_checkpoint2_multilingual_robustness_submission.ipynb" file to check output.
+--> Refer to the last cell of "678_checkpoint2_multilingual_robustness_submission.ipynb" file to check output.